MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/migrate-to-windows-app-sdk/case-study-2.md

 ## Migrate the App class

-No changes are necessary to `App.idl` and `App.xaml`.
-But we do need to edit `App.xaml.h` and `.xaml.cpp` to add some new members to the **App** class.
+No changes are necessary to the target project's `App.idl` and `App.xaml`.
+But we do need to edit `App.xaml.h` and App`.xaml.cpp` to add some new members to the **App** class.
 We'll do so in a way that lets us build after each section.

 ### Making the main window object available